What is the Stellar network?

-The Stellar network is an open source, blockchain-based financial network.
+The Stellar network is an open-source, blockchain-based financial network.
 It is open to anyone, cheaper, quicker, and more energy-efficient than earlier generation blockchains, such as Bitcoin and Ethereum.
-It is a decentralised system that allows you to trade tokens, make markets, and issue assets, in a transparent and efficient way.
+It is a decentralised system that allows you to trade tokens, make markets, and issue assets, transparently and efficiently.

 Foundation and consortium

 The project is connecting individuals, institutions, and payment systems through its platform.
-Its mission is to enhances rather than compete against the existing financial system, unlike Bitcoin and other cryptocurrencies.
+Its mission is to enhance rather than compete against the existing financial system, unlike Bitcoin and other cryptocurrencies.

 The Stellar Development Foundation (SDF), a US, non-profit organization guides and supports the development.
 The SDF helps maintain Stellar’s codebase, works with technology and business communities around Stellar, and liaises with regulators and institutions.